MiriamBabukhian/DNABert-2_CNN_5UTRanalysis/README.md

 contains the data preprocessing steps, including retrieval of DNA/RNA sequences, Differential Expression analysis and PCA

 DNABert2_training:
-contains main script and functions of DNABert-2, including in silico mutagensis and interpretation
+contains main script and functions for DNABert-2, including in silico mutagensis and interpretation

 CNN_training:
-contains main script and functions of the CNN,including in silico mutagensis
+contains main script and functions for the CNN,including in silico mutagensis

 ##Reusability:
 The code was written with reusability in mind.
 Most functions can potentailly be reused for other purposes.